This great route has a bit of everything on it, from scary face climbing with little pro, to a well-protected crux at the end.

 Although I have no real desire to lead it, I would follow this route all day.
 I feel this is extremely accessible for the rating.
 However, expect sustained moves (don't go to heavy on your arms) rather than one show stopper and the rest of the climb being relatively easy.

 One of my favorite routes.
 Always surprised by how few stars it gets in the guide books.
-The flake moves are really not bad, and the crux is well protected and not hard if you find all of the rests.
+The flake moves are really not bad, and the crux is well protected and not so bad if you find all of the rests - and move QUICKLY!!
 This is a great last climb of the day on your way out when you just have a little bit of light left.